-The Board and Principal have a duty of care to investigate the premises and grounds for the presence or possible presence of ACM.
+The Board and Principal have a duty of care to investigate any buildings owned by the school for the presence or possible presence of ACM.

 If asbestos is detected in the school at any time the hazard shall be managed in compliance with the NT Worksafe Code of Practice for Managing and Controlling Asbestos in the Workplace.